web_0230.jpg

 Activities NOT Eligible for Reimbursement

 Interview travel expenses for first-year students are not eligible for reimbursement.
 Travel expenses incurred for judicial clerkship interviews, informational interviews, conferences, and presentations are not eligible for reimbursement.
+Travel expenses are not eligible if the employer conducting the interviews reimburses any of the applicants who are interviewing.
 Travel expenses incurred for interviews regarding employment to commence after a clerkship, fellowship, or other first post-graduate position are not eligible for reimbursement.

 Through the Financial Aid Office, students can seek a budget revision to secure additional loan money for certain purposes, including the purchase of a suit, judicial clerkship interview travel, 1L public interest interview travel, certain conference travel, and bar prep expenses among other things.
-This loan can be awarded if a student has already borrowed the maximum available to them, and will require the student to fill out a Budget Revision Form.
-OSA offers funding to attend a conference if you are invited to present a paper written during your time at YLS under the supervision of a YLS faculty member up to $1,000.
+This loan can be awarded if a student has already borrowed the maximum available to them, and will require the student to fill out a Budget Revision Form1.

 Reimbursement Amounts